zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/introduction/introduction.md

 ## About this Workshop

-This workshop shows you how to create two connections using Oracle Integration - One for File Server and one for an On Oracle Autonomous Database.
-You will learn how to create an integration flow that reads a file from File Server and insert records into Oracle Autonomous Database.
+This workshop shows you how to create two connections using Oracle Integration - One for a File Server and one for an On Oracle Autonomous Database.
+You will learn how to create an integration flow that reads a file from the File Server and insert records into Oracle Autonomous Database.

 Estimated Time: 1 hour 30 minutes

+### What Will You Learn?

+In this workshop, you will learn how to:

+* Provision Oracle Integration in Oracle Cloud Infrastructure
+* Learn several Integrations specific concepts
+* Creating Connections
+* Design a Scheduled Integration Flow
+* Test and Monitor Integration Flow

+### What Do You Need?

+* An Oracle Free Tier or Paid Cloud Account.
+* A Chrome browser.

 ### What is Oracle Integration?